aldipiroli/dpt_from_scratch/README.md

-# Depth Anything from Scratch
+# Implementing Vision Transformers for Dense Prediction (DPT) from scratch
-Implementing from scratch the paper "[Vision Transformers for Dense Prediction](https://arxiv.org/abs/2103.13413)" ICCV 2021
+Implementing from scratch the paper "[Vision Transformers for Dense Prediction](https://arxiv.org/abs/2103.13413)" ICCV 2021, with the focus on the task of monocular depth estimation.

 ### Clone and install dependencies
 ```